 As you can see, it may be one topic, but it covers so many different aspects, you won’t become bored very easily.

 Some people like to mix things up and do different subtopics at a time (I’m one of those people) while others like to focus on a specific subtopic and get it done and then move onto the next.
-It’s up to you whichever can maintain your interest for longer.
+It’s up to you whether you can maintain your interest for longer.

 4. Your subscribers can become overwhelmed